Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/the-basics/sequence-download.md

 ## Where to find Download

-In the Genome browser, you can access sequence Download in the pop-menus on a transcripts track or in its Track drawer.
+In the Genome browser, you can access sequence Download in the pop-up menus on a transcripts track or in its Track drawer.

-In the Entity viewer, you can access sequence Download through the pop-menus on a transcripts track, in its Track drawer or the Download icon in the Action bar.
+In the Entity viewer, you can access sequence Download through the pop-up menus on a transcripts track, in its Track drawer or the Download icon in the Action bar.

 ## Download options